harshyatishmishra/Java-8-Features/Java-8 Features.md

   Callable - call()
  ```

-* Inside functional interface in addition to single Abstract method (SAM) we write any number of
+* Inside functional interface in addition to a single Abstract method (SAM) we write any number of
   default and static methods.

   ```